Frequently Asked Questions about RHS from Parents

 How can I get something on this website or in the RHS PTSA Tiger Link blast?

-7. If you wish the article to be in more then one issue, please note when you would like it to stop running.
+- If you wish the article to be in more than one issue, please note when you would like it to stop running.

 How do snow days and shortened days impact scheduling?